valentinwinkelmann/Cloudflare-Reverse-Proxy-Worker/readme.md

 - `scriptSrc`: An array of objects containing information about scripts to be inserted into the page.
 Each object should contain the properties `src` (the URL of the script) and `target` (the location where the script should be inserted).

 - `styleSrc`: An array of objects containing information about stylesheets to be inserted into the page.
-Each object should contain the properties `rc` (the URL of the stylesheet) and `target` (the location where the stylesheet should be inserted).
+Each object should contain the properties `src` (the URL of the stylesheet) and `target` (the location where the stylesheet should be inserted).

 - `htmlInjection`: An array of objects containing information about HTML content to be inserted into the page.
 Each object should contain the properties `selector`, `position`, `content`, `routes`, `excludeStatusCode` and `includeStatusCode`.